hasibulhasan1542/Obsidian/Bangladesh/43 BCS.md

 ---
 ### **Question 09**

-#### **Describe the various movements, struggles, and events from the Language Movement to the Liberation War.** (Marks: 20)
+#### ~~**Describe the various movements, struggles, and events from the Language Movement to the Liberation War.** (Marks: 20)~~

-**Answer:**
+~~**Answer:**~~

-The period from the Language Movement in 1952 to the Liberation War in 1971 was a continuous and escalating struggle by the Bengali people for self-determination, cultural identity, and economic justice against the dominance of West Pakistan.
-This journey can be traced through a series of key movements and events.
+~~The period from the Language Movement in 1952 to the Liberation War in 1971 was a continuous and escalating struggle by the Bengali people for self-determination, cultural identity, and economic justice against the dominance of West Pakistan.
+This journey can be traced through a series of key movements and events.~~

-1.  **The Language Movement (1948-1952):** This was the genesis of Bengali nationalism.
+1.  ~~**The Language Movement (1948-1952):** This was the genesis of Bengali nationalism.
 The Pakistani government's declaration of Urdu as the sole state language sparked widespread protests.
 The movement reached its peak on **February 21, 1952**, when police opened fire on protesting students in Dhaka, killing several, including Salam, Barkat, Rafiq, and Jabbar.
-This bloodshed cemented the demand for Bengali as a state language (which was granted in 1956) and sowed the first seeds of secession.
+This bloodshed cemented the demand for Bengali as a state language (which was granted in 1956) and sowed the first seeds of secession.~~

-2.  **The Formation of the United Front and the 1954 Election:** The Awami Muslim League, along with other parties, formed the **Jukto Front (United Front)**.
+2.  ~~**The Formation of the United Front and the 1954 Election:** The Awami Muslim League, along with other parties, formed the **Jukto Front (United Front)**.
 Running on a platform of provincial autonomy outlined in their **21-Point Programme**, the United Front achieved a landslide victory in the 1954 East Bengal Legislative Assembly election, routing the Muslim League.
-However, the central government unjustly dismissed the United Front ministry after only 56 days, further alienating the Bengali populace.
+However, the central government unjustly dismissed the United Front ministry after only 56 days, further alienating the Bengali populace.~~

-3.  **The 1958 Martial Law and Ayub Khan's Regime:** General Ayub Khan imposed martial law in 1958, banning political activities and introducing a system of "Basic Democracy" that denied direct suffrage.
-This decade of military rule intensified the feeling of political and economic deprivation in East Pakistan.
+3.  ~~**The 1958 Martial Law and Ayub Khan's Regime:** General Ayub Khan imposed martial law in 1958, banning political activities and introducing a system of "Basic Democracy" that denied direct suffrage.
+This decade of military rule intensified the feeling of political and economic deprivation in East Pakistan.~~

-4.  **The 1962 Education Movement:** A major student-led movement erupted against the recommendations of the Sharif Commission on Education, which was seen as discriminatory and aimed at curtailing access to education for Bengalis.
+4.  ~~**The 1962 Education Movement:** A major student-led movement erupted against the recommendations of the Sharif Commission on Education, which was seen as discriminatory and aimed at curtailing access to education for Bengalis.~~

-5.  **The Six-Point Movement (1966):** This was the pivotal moment in the journey towards autonomy. **Bangabandhu Sheikh Mujibur Rahman** presented his **Six-Point Programme**, which was hailed as the **"Magna Carta" of the Bengalis**.
+5.  ~~**The Six-Point Movement (1966):** This was the pivotal moment in the journey towards autonomy.
 It called for a federal system, provincial autonomy, separate currencies, and the right for the province to maintain its own paramilitary force.
-It essentially laid out a blueprint for a nearly independent East Pakistan.
+It essentially laid out a blueprint for a nearly independent East Pakistan.~~

-6.  **The Agartala Conspiracy Case (1968):** To suppress the growing nationalist movement, the Ayub regime filed the Agartala Conspiracy Case, falsely implicating Sheikh Mujibur Rahman and 34 others in a plot to secede East Pakistan with Indian help.
-This backfired spectacularly, turning Bangabandhu into an undisputed national hero.
+6.  ~~**The Agartala Conspiracy Case (1968):** To suppress the growing nationalist movement, the Ayub regime filed the Agartala Conspiracy Case, falsely implicating Sheikh Mujibur Rahman and 34 others in a plot to secede East Pakistan with Indian help.
+This backfired spectacularly, turning Bangabandhu into an undisputed national hero.~~

-7.  **The Mass Uprising of 1969:** A massive popular uprising, spearheaded by students and their **11-Point Programme**, swept across East Pakistan.
+7.  ~~**The Mass Uprising of 1969:** A massive popular uprising, spearheaded by students and their **11-Point Programme**, swept across East Pakistan.
 The movement demanded the withdrawal of the Agartala case and the resignation of Ayub Khan.
-The pressure was immense, leading to the release of Bangabandhu and the fall of the Ayub regime.
+The pressure was immense, leading to the release of Bangabandhu and the fall of the Ayub regime.~~

-8.  **The 1970 General Election:** The new military ruler, General Yahya Khan, held the first-ever general election based on universal adult franchise.
-The Awami League, under Bangabandhu's leadership, won an absolute majority, securing **167 out of 169** seats in East Pakistan and a majority in the National Assembly of Pakistan.
+8.  ~~**The 1970 General Election:** The new military ruler, General Yahya Khan, held the first-ever general election based on universal adult franchise.
+The Awami League, under Bangabandhu's leadership, won an absolute majority, securing **167 out of 169** seats in East Pakistan and a majority in the National Assembly of Pakistan.~~

-9.  **The Non-Cooperation Movement (March 1971):** Despite the clear electoral verdict, the Pakistani military junta and West Pakistani politicians refused to transfer power.
+9.  ~~**The Non-Cooperation Movement (March 1971):** Despite the clear electoral verdict, the Pakistani military junta and West Pakistani politicians refused to transfer power.
 In response, Bangabandhu launched a nationwide non-cooperation movement.
-His historic **7th March Speech** served as the de facto declaration of independence.
+His historic **7th March Speech** served as the de facto declaration of independence.~~

-This two-decade-long struggle, marked by continuous political, cultural, and economic resistance, culminated in the genocidal crackdown by the Pakistani army on **March 25, 1971**, which finally triggered the nine-month-long Liberation War and the birth of an independent Bangladesh.
+~~This two-decade-long struggle, marked by continuous political, cultural, and economic resistance, culminated in the genocidal crackdown by the Pakistani army on **March 25, 1971**, which finally triggered the nine-month-long Liberation War and the birth of an independent Bangladesh.~~